scaliby/testing-releases/README.md

 Hello world!!!

-This is a testing repository for testing release flow.
+This is a testing repository for testing release flow!